How to consume news effectively and mindfully

 This is something that I have actively been trying to implement into my days - since Apple had the nifty idea of notifying me of the number of hours I have spent scrolling on my phone.
 The news can be - and is recently - heavier.
 Some of the headlines I have read over the past year have made my heart sink and my stomach drop.

-It’s ok to take a time out from the news
+It's ok to take time out from the news

 I promise that big breaking story on BBC News will still be there if you do.
 If you need a breather you should feel able to take one.
 So please don't think the news never sleeps and neither shall I. Trust me - we all need a break from time to time.

-Be sure what you’re reading is actually news
+Be sure what you're actually reading is the news

 This is really important for consuming news both effectively and mindfully.
 In order to consume news, it must be news first.
 I do this by referencing articles against reputable organisations and see if and how they are covering the story.
 Some headlines can be hammed up to increase engagement so always read the story before you share it.